brianchase/archive-rsync/README.md

 Among other precautions, the script exits with an error if the destination has insufficient space for the source.
 Regardless, beware that the script can't save you from every foolish mistake.
-Please inspect and test it before using it.
+Please test it before using it.
 You could lose data otherwise!

 If all goes well, the script runs [rsync](https://rsync.samba.org/) with options `-amu --delete --progress`.
-Last, if the script used [get-mnt.sh](https://github.com/brianchase/get-mnt) to mount a device, the script asks to unmount it.
+If the script used [get-mnt.sh](https://github.com/brianchase/get-mnt) to mount a device, the script asks to unmount it.

-## PORTABILITY
+## Portability

 Since the script uses arrays, it's not strictly [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant.
 As a result,